margaretmf/margaretmf.github.io/keycreativewriting.md

 <br>

 ## From the Past to the Future ##
-Past
+Past,
-fond, sentimental
+<br> fond, sentimental,
-remembering, romanticizing, reminiscing
+<br> remembering, romanticizing, reminiscing,
-Letting go of the old to reign in the new hoping, expecting, anticipating promising, optimistic
+<br> Letting go of the old to reign in the new -
+<br> hoping, expecting, anticipating,
+<br> promising, optimistic,
-Future.
+<br> Future.

 <br>